-Today we’re going to dig into the question “is fruit healthy?” give you the Nerd Fitness take.
+Today we’re going to dig into the question “is fruit healthy?” and give you the Nerd Fitness take.
 Plus, a video of a cat getting his head stuck in a box.
-You’re welcome.

 Is Fruit Healthy?

-On top of that, fruits and vegetables certainly qualify as naturally existing plant-based foods that are packed full of key vitamins, minerals, antioxidants, and more.
+So fruit would absolutely qualify, as they are naturally existing plant-based foods that are packed full of key vitamins, minerals, antioxidants, and more.

-So let me go over a quick rundown and then we’ll get to the answer.
+So let’s go over a quick rundown and then we’ll get to the answer.

 Depending on the fruit, it contains a certain combination of each of the following types of sugar:

-A big part of the reason why fruit sugar is less effective than unhealthy sugar is that it’s usually accompanied by fiber, which helps our bodies slow the absorption of sugar into the bloodstream.
+The sugar in fruit is accompanied by fiber, which helps our bodies slow the absorption of sugar into the bloodstream.
+As opposed to a Twinkie, which is not very fibrous (i.e. no fiber).

 Long story short: we like fruit, and think that it can be part of your healthy meals each day.